Skip to main content

 3

-A useful China route verdict should reduce risk before planning gets expensive.
+A useful China planning review should reduce risk before routes, hotels, and agencies get expensive.

-The first check should tell travelers whether the route shape fits their days, transfers, walking load, and comfort level.
+The first review should tell travelers whether the route shape fits their days, transfers, walking load, comfort level, and agency support needs.

 01